luncheon/redux-typed-action/README.md

 # redux-typed-action

 Typesafely create actions and reducers for [Redux](https://github.com/reactjs/redux) in TypeScript.
+Using this library possibly makes modules [Ducks](https://github.com/erikras/ducks-modular-redux)-like.

 ## Usage